ModuleSDK

 In this case, we will assume that an ownable validator is already installed on the account, so we can use the users' EOA to sign the hash.

-message: { raw: permissionEnableHash },
+message: { raw: sessionDetails.permissionEnableHash },

 Create the UserOperation to execute

 Now that we have the session set up, we can create the UserOperation.
-Since we scope this session for a specific target and seletor, we will use those to create the calldata for the UserOperation.
+Since we scope this session for a specific target and selector, we will use those to create the calldata for the UserOperation.

-const callData = await safeAccount.encodeCallData({
+const userOperation = await smartAccountClient.prepareUserOperation({

 to: session.actions[0].actionTarget,

-value: session.actions[0].actionTargetSelector,
+value: BigInt(0),

 },

-Format the signature
+Create the session key signature

 Next, we will use the session key to sign the UserOperation.

-const userOpHash = getUserOperationHash({
+const userOpHashToSign = getUserOperationHash({

 userOperation,